kdave/btrfs-progs/Documentation/Glossary.rst

 Terms in *italics* also appear in this glossary.

 allocator
-	Usually *allocator* means the *block* allocator, ie. the logic inside filesystem which decides where to place newly allocated blocks in order to maintain several constraints (like data locality, low fragmentation).
+	Usually *allocator* means the *block* allocator, i.e. the logic inside filesystem which decides where to place newly allocated blocks in order to maintain several constraints (like data locality, low fragmentation).

-	In btrfs, allocator may also refer to *chunk* allocator, ie. the logic behind placing chunks on devices.
+	In btrfs, allocator may also refer to *chunk* allocator, i.e. the logic behind placing chunks on devices.

 balance